mehrab-abrar/BSE_Template_Portfolio/index.md

 # Voice Assistant with AI
-This project uses Rasberry Pi and ChatGPT to create a voice assistant.
+XX This project uses Rasberry Pi and ChatGPT to create a voice assistant.
 This voice assistant listens to voice commands and has an interaction with the user, also responding with a voice.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|